Guardianship, Conservatorship and Alternatives

 Conservatorship of a protected person’s property is an important intervention, but it also can be the most restrictive of an adult's independence and their ability to make decisions about their money, property and financial matters.

-Before considering conservatorship or at ANYTIME during a conservatorship, it's important to assess an adult's current decision making and financial management ability, and to consider whether there are less restrictive alternatives to provide the protection and support the person needs.
+Before considering conservatorship or at ANYTIME during a conservatorship, it is important to assess an adult's current decision making and financial management ability, and to consider whether there are less restrictive alternatives to provide the protection and support the person needs.
+Conservatorship should be the last resort for adults who need help with decision-making in managing their money, property and financial matters.

 5 Question Checklist to Consider Alternatives to Conservatorship